-ISD statisticians will also provide the MRs, SMR and the Medical Directors of Health Boards with statistical information on death data for the relevant Health Board area/s.
+ISD statisticians will also provide the MRs, SMR and the Medical Directors of health boards with statistical information on death data for the relevant health board area/s.
 MRs will use this data to identify any additional cases for review based on triggers such as missing data, and incorrect forms.
-These clinical governance issues will also be discussed with the relevant Medical Director/Clinical Director of the Health Board and/or the relevant Responsible Officer for the GMC.
+These clinical governance issues will also be discussed with the relevant Medical Director/Clinical Director of the health board and/or the relevant Responsible Officer for the GMC.

-When conducting the review, the SMR will reflect on the links to clinical governance processes of NHS Boards, and record and reflect on any themes, which arise from the different types of reviews.
-These could include recurrent quality issues in certain areas of http://www.gov.scot/Publications/2012/01/10143104/0 certification or evidence that practice may be in need of review in certain departments, hospitals or GP practices.
+When conducting the review, the SMR will reflect on the links to clinical governance processes of NHS boards, and record and reflect on any themes, which arise from the different types of reviews.
+These could include recurrent quality issues in certain areas of certification or evidence that practice may be in need of review in certain departments, hospitals or GP practices.
 The SMR will also note his/her views on any training issues in relation to completion of MCCDs.
-The SMR will bring this to the attention of the relevant Medical Directors (or appropriate other officers) of the Health Boards.
+The SMR will bring this to the attention of the relevant Medical Directors (or appropriate other officers) of the health boards.
 Death certification could be one of the areas included in the annual appraisal discussion of doctors.

 The SMR will provide an annual report for each financial year to the Scottish Government, which is published subsequently.
-The report includes the activities of medical reviewers and the senior medical reviewer during the year, and other information required by Scottish Ministers.
+The report includes the activities of MRs and the SMR during the year, and other information required by Scottish Ministers.
 These include numbers of Level 1 and Level 2 reviews, advance registration requests, "for cause" reviews, and repatriations from abroad; number and type of educational events/activities; and feedback from stakeholders.

-6. Unsatisfactory reviews
+7. Unsatisfactory reviews